Contact

 Maritime | 253

-The proposed location is on Port-owned property along the east side of the Foss Waterway, across from Downtown Tacoma near the 11th Street Bridge.
+The Maritime Center will be on Port-owned property along the east side of the Foss Waterway, across from Downtown Tacoma near the 11th Street Bridge.

 Located in the heart of an original spuyaləpabš village site, the Port recognizes the historical and cultural significance of the project area and is committed to continued consultation and coordination with the Puyallup Tribe of Indians.
 Extensive cultural resource testing and environmental protection efforts will continue in order to protect tribal history.